 Each day I would concentrate on learning the dialogues by walking west along the Seine, crossing the Pont Marie and Ile Saint Louis, then heading east on the Quai de la Tournelle, angling up any given street toward Odeon or Saint-Germain-des-Pres, and eventually winding my way back home across the Pont de l'Alma.

-After a recent and circuitous trip to Norway, I wound up back in Paris.
+After a recent and circuitous trip to see Bill Pullman play Othello in Bergen, Norway, I wound up back in Paris.
 I've been there many times since moving away, but this visit felt urgent, intense, as if Paris had something my spirit could not do without.
 The weather was February damp and cold, encouraging hours spent reading by the window.
 The city has a special melancholy from November through February.
 I was glad not to have missed it.

 On this most recent visit, I took my regular walk every afternoon.
 The sky stayed dark most days, but occasionally the clouds would part enough so the Seine and the building that border it turned the color of tarnished silver.
 Paris always fills me with nostalgia.
-The city doesn't change the way New York does, so it's easy to call up memories of past times: sitting for hours with Karine at Brasserie Lipp, having dinner with friends at tiny Restaurant Paul in Place Dauphine, meeting Peter at Brasserie de l’Isle Saint-Louis.
+The city doesn't change the way New York does, so it's easy to call up memories of past times: sitting for hours with Karine at Brasserie Lipp, having dinner with friends at tiny Restaurant Paul in Place Dauphine, meeting Peter Turnley at Brasserie de l’Isle Saint-Louis.
+(When Angels All Over Town, my first novel, came out, Peter took my photo for Newsweek, and we became friends.)

 Paris reminds me of my mother.
 She visited me when I lived there, shortly after she was diagnosed with a brain tumor.
 She had her chemotherapy treatments at the American Hospital in Neuilly during the time Rock Hudson was there dying of AIDS.
 We had to walk through the paparazzi on our way inside.
 My mother was poignantly starstruck.
 On days when my she felt well enough she would carry the watercolors we'd bought at Sennelier and sit by the Seine just down the street from my apartment, in a narrow park lined with trees and full of interesting shadows, and she would paint.